notatamas/notatamas.github.io/README.md

 ![alt text](http://i.imgur.com/Q70cHu0.png "Toggle buttons")

 #### Proposed maps
-The proposed maps page shows a list of the proposed maps.
+The proposed maps page shows a list of the proposed maps to the Isle of Wight Council in the same layout as the current maps page.

 #### Tourist maps
 The tourist map page shows a proposed image map for the Isle of Wight with tourist information.
 The destinations are presented with Bootstrap Modals.